Side Menu Begins

 Welcome to the OHLSD Nursing and Health Room web page.
 We hope this information helps answer questions and provides you and your family health related answers that may arise during the school year.
 (The information obtained on these pages does not replace going to your private physician for medical advice and evaluation).

 Downloadable medication and medical forms for school age children are at your fingertips.
-Immunization requirements can be found for students aged preschool through 12th grade.

-Have a wonderful and healthy school year!
+Have a wonderful and healthy Summer!

 District Nurse